dan-ot/pykroz/docs/state-machines.md

 ## Core State Machine
 The Single Responsibility of the Core State Machine is to keep the event pump alive (so the OS doesn't report the app unresponsive), handle high-level events (window resize, app exit), keep the render pump alive, and forward input events (keyboard, controller) to the current state.

 It will achieve these goals by containing the central game loop (`while true...`).
 It will capture keyboard, OS, and controller events - handling OS.QUIT and CONTROLLER.CONNECT/DISCONNECT locally, and forwarding the rest onto the current active state.
-It will call a `tick()` method on the active state, with time passed as an arugment, to power the logic side of things, and separately call a `render()` method on the active state, passing in the current displayable `Surface`. [^1]
+It will call a `tick()` method on the active state, with time passed as an argument, to power the logic side of things, and separately call a `render()` method on the active state, passing in the current displayable `Surface`. [^1]

 [^1]: Do we need different loops/timings on `tick` and `render`, so we're not constraining logic updates to the framerate?